cran/fpp3/README.md

 J Hyndman and George Athanasopoulos.
 It also loads several packages needed to do the analysis described in the book.
 These packages work with the [tidyverse](https://www.tidyverse.org/) set of packages, sharing common data representations and API design.
+Additional data sets not used in the book are also included.

 ## Installation